provenance-io/provenance-rs/README.md

 # Provenance Rust

-The home of all Rust sdk resources for the Provenance ecosystem.
+The home of all rust resources for the Provenance ecosystem.

 ## Crates